Agrifood Energy - Environment - Mobility Cross-sector

 Discover how we can support you in your biological control projects >

-Microorganisms in agriculture: a growing trend and market evolution
+Use of microbes in agriculture: a growing trend and market evolution

-The use of microorganisms in agriculture has been around for over 25 years, mainly by small biotech companies.
+The use of microbes in agriculture has been around for over 25 years, mainly by small biotech companies.
 But microbes have not been widely used until recently, mostly because of the efficient, cost-effective, and diverse chemicals on the market.

 Recently, microbials have attracted the attention of large agrochemical companies such as Corteva, Syngenta, and Bayer in the seed treatment and crop protection segments.
 These companies are expanding their biologics portfolios, including live microorganisms, by investing in R&D to develop new products and acquiring or partnering with key biological companies that already have effective microbial products.